AlexChien/darwinia-wiki/[NOTREADY]-How-To-Join-Darwinia-POC-1-Testnet---Trilobita.md

-# How To Join Darwinia POC-1 Testnet - Tribolita
+# How To Join Darwinia POC-1 Testnet - TriLoBita